Skip to main content

 • Understanding the gaps in RAN and core in addressing the scientific application requirements.

-• Identifying research opportunities.
+• Identifyingg research opportunityties.

 • Discussing operation challenges including spectrum usage for research/testbeds and potential solutions.